- Running Backs Coach

 Dave LePoidevin, Jr. has over 15 years of coaching experience at the high school level.
 For 10 years Dave served as the wide receiver and defensive backs coach at Immaculata High School where he coached several All-State and All Conference players such as Theo Riddick (Notre Dame/Detroit Lions), Tashawn Bower (LSU/Minnesota Vikings), Shayne Jones (Villanova), Frank DeNick (Bucknell), Mike Sena (Princeton), John Mack (Southern U.), Kyle Jordan (U. of Albany) among many others that competed at the DI, DIAA, DII and DIII levels.

-Dave also spent 2 years as a NFL Prep Coach and 1 on 1 instructor where he worked with such players as: Anthony Cioffi (Rutgers U./Oakland Raiders), Justin Burke (Kings College/Richmond Roughriders), Jared Allison (U. of New Hampshire/NFL Combine), Jonathan Patrick (Bloomsburg U./NFL Combine), Anthony Brown (Boston College), Dwayne Haskins (Ohio State U.), among others.
+Dave also spent 2 years as a NFL Prep Coach and 1 on 1 instructor where he worked with such players as: Anthony Cioffi (Rutgers U./Oakland Raiders), Justin Burke (Kings College/Richmond Roughriders), Jared Allison (U. of New Hampshire/NFL Combine), Jonathan Patrick (Bloomsburg U./NFL Combine), Derek Beck (U. of Mass/CFL), Anthony Brown (Boston College), Dwayne Haskins (Ohio State U.), Anthony Marshall (Rutgers) among others.

-Dave is presently serving as the offensive coordinator and wide receivers coach at Bound Brook High School.
+Dave is presently serving as the offensive coordinator, quarterback and wide receiver coach at Bound Brook High School.
 In Dave's first year as WR's coach at Bound Brook one of his players became the states leading receiver and went on to 1st team All State honors.
 Under Dave’s guidance as the OC at Bound Brook they have won back to back conference championships and have been to back to back state championship semifinal games for the first time in school history.

 Dave was a 2x sport high school and collegiate student athlete participating in football and baseball.
 In high school Dave was honored as an All State, All Conference and All Area athlete including being named team captain in both sports.
 In college Dave earned Rookie of the Year honors (1988) while playing baseball at Fairleigh Dickinson University.